dennisallard/rms0-mssql-express/README.md

-This is a demo node app that provides a simple express api to SELECT data from tables in a version of SQL Server I run in a container.
-The container image consists of a recent Ubuntu Linux with SQL Server pre-installed.
+This is a demo node app, hereby dubbed rms0, that provides a simple express api to SELECT data from tables in an SQL Server database currently installed in a container.
+The container image consists of a recent Ubuntu Linux with SQL Server pre-installed by Microsoft.
 The tables are from datasets found here:

 Home page: https://data.lacity.org/browse?category=Public+Safety